NITI Aayog recommended for privatization of Air India and the cabinet committee gave “in-principle” approval for privatising Air India.

 - Air India: Air India, formerly named Tata Airlines was founded by JRD Tata.
-It was renamed as Air India, primarily operating on international routes in 1946.
+It was renamed Air India, primarily operating on international routes in 1946.

-- Indian Airlines: Indian Airlines was a major Indian airline based in Delhi and focused primarily on domestic routes, along with several international services to neighbouring countries in Asia.
+- Indian Airlines: Indian Airlines was a major Indian airline based in Delhi and focused primarily on domestic routes, along with several international services to neighboring countries in Asia.
 It was administered by the Ministry of Civil Aviation.

 - As part of the merger process, a new company called the National Aviation Company of India Limited (now called Air India Limited) was established, into which both Air India and Indian Airlines would be merged.